microsoft/DirectXTex/ReadMe.txt

 ------------------------------------
 RELEASE HISTORY

+December 11, 2012
+    Ex versions of CreateTexture, CreateShaderResourceView, DDSTextureLoader and WICTextureLoader Fixed BC2 and BC3 decompression issue for unusual color encoding case Converted annotation to SAL2 for improved VS 2012 /analyze experience Updated DirectXTex, DDSView, and Texconv with VS 2010 + Windows 8.0 SDK project using official 'property sheets'

 November 15, 2012
     Added support for WIC2 when available on Windows 8 and Windows 7 with KB 2670838